-Contractors all risk is also commonly referred to as tradesman insurance, the covers available under the policy are the same and will accommodate construction companies with up to 10 employees.
+Contractors all risk insurance is also commonly referred to as tradesman insurance, the covers available under the policy are the same and will accommodate construction companies with up to 10 employees.

-Contact works vs contractors all risk?
+Contact works vs contractors all risk insurance?

 Contract works insurance is just one cover available under a contractor’s all risks (CAR) policy.
 You can purchase a CAR policy without purchasing contract works cover, this may include covers such as employer’s liability, public liability and hired-in plant cover.

-Contracts works (as more fully described below) is the cover that can reinstate or repair the building works.
+Contract works (as more fully described below) is the cover that can reinstate or repair the building works.
 Typically, the contract you agree (i.e., JCT) will more often than not, identify who is responsible for insuring the work in progress.